Is the IBM i system worth it?

 Don’t be confused by the IBM’s previous generation of midrange computer systems, The famous old AS/400 of the 1980’s, the 1990’s iSeries and the 2000’s System i.
 These old machines were the precursors to today’s IBM Power System.

-Ibm power systems fortune 100 - is the ibm i system worth it
+ibm power systems fortune 100 - Is the IBM i system worth it

 For the last decade, the IBM i operating system runs on the Power System blade server as a Virtual I/O Server client operating system running in a logical partition under the control of the Integrated Virtualization Manager.